The Snowman

 by Raymond Briggs

 The Snowman is a heartwarming and enchanting Christmas story that began as a picture book by British author and illustrator Raymond Briggs.
-It was later adapted into an animated short film, and is often shown during the holiday season (see video).

 The Snowman (1982) - a magical presentation